Gardner Museum Heist —Blog

 In the Washington Post review of Master Thieves the reviewer stated, "Kurkjian has gathered so much information that explaining the smallest bit of it leads to a spate of cross-references, qualifications and digressions, adding "as the section on “The Heist” transitions to “The Search,” readers might expect to plunge into the investigation, but Kurkjian leaps instead to 1997, when Tom Mashberg, then at the Boston Herald, reported that he’d seen one of the stolen paintings."

-So while there is an overwhelming amount of poorly laid out information about a gallery of local toughs, who may or may not have been involved in the Gardner heist, there is close to nothing about the actual investigation in Kurkjian''s book.
 What happened between the time of the heist and when Youngworth popped up seven years later looking to make a deal with the museum to return the art?
-Kurkjian claimed on Netflix This Is A Robbery, Episode 3, that "Between 1990 when the theft took place and around 1997 there was nothing,"
+Kurkjian claimed on Netflix This Is A Robbery, Episode 3, that "Between 1990 when the theft took place and around 1997 there was nothing."

-The mysterious lack of adherence to professional standards by Robinson and Kurkjian at my attempt to constructively engage with them, as a source, about the the Gardner heist, as well as Kurkjian's consistent unprofessionalism as it pertains to his role as a journalist covering the Gardner heist case in the decade that followed, of which this report touches on is one more example of something that points to there being more going on with the Gardner heist case, than a crime for profit perpetrated by local gangsters, or a get-out-of-jail free card for one of their confederates.
+The mysterious lack of adherence to professional standards by Robinson and Kurkjian at my attempt to constructively engage with them, as a source of input, about the the Gardner heist, as well as Kurkjian's consistent unprofessionalism as it pertains to his role as a journalist covering the Gardner heist case in the decade that followed, of which this report touches on is one more example of something that points to there being more going on with the Gardner heist case, than a crime for profit perpetrated by local gangsters, or a get-out-of-jail free card for one of their confederates.

 by Kerry Joyce